shaleen-wonder-ent/user-guides/AMPLS_Arch_HUB-PE_vs_Spoke-PE.md

 ### Cons – Why a Monitoring Spoke PE Is Usually Preferred

-1. **Hub must move to Custom DNS (if it needs PE resolution)**
+1. **Hub may need to move to Custom DNS (if Hub components must resolve PEs)**
    - If Hub resources (Firewall, gateways, management VMs) must resolve the PE FQDNs:
-     - Hub VNet DNS must be switched from Azure‑provided to custom DNS.
+     - Hub VNet DNS must typically be switched from Azure‑provided to custom DNS.
    - This affects:
      - Azure Firewall (FQDN rules, outbound dependencies),
      - VPN/ER gateways,